dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 > Idea: no movement in the $x_3$ direction, constrained to move only in $x_1, x_2$ directions.
 Assigns a "horizontal" hyperplane to each point in $\RR^3$.

-> Remark: This is the kernel of a tangent covector at every point, thus the kernel of a section of the cotangent bundle -- i.e. a 1-form.
+> Remark: This is the kernel of a tangent covector at every point, i.e. a 1-form.
 This is a prototypical feature.

 *Example 3:*
 For $M=\RR^3$, write $T\dual \RR^3 = \spanof_\RR\theset{dx, dy, dz}$, and take $$\omega = dz + xdy \in \Omega^1(\RR^3)$$